List of Unfabulous episodes: Season 3 (2007)

-After being on hiatus for 10 months (due to Roberts filming Nancy Drew), one episode from the third and final season aired in the US on August 10, 2007.
+After being on hiatus for 10 months (due to Roberts promoting Aquamarine and filming Nancy Drew), one episode from the third and final season aired in the US on August 10, 2007.
 Miranda Cosgrove guest starred in the episode, titled "The Talent Show", as part of "Miranda Madness weekend".
 The third season first aired on Latin America on May 21, 2007, with an entire week of new episodes, it followed in the United Kingdom in July 2007 on Nickelodeon.